nrjl/lcm_to_ros/README.md

 The goal is to make a relatively generic system that requires only LCM message files and automatically generate republishers that subscribe to an LCM topic and republish the same messages onto a ROS topic.

 This package automatically generates ROS message files, CPP files, a launch file and corresponding CMakeLists for catkin_make to create a set of republishers.
+The system has only been tested on Ubuntu 14.04 with ROS Indigo.

 The user should only need to create the *.lcm message files.